dcrodman/archon/README.md

 A copy of the PSOBB client can be found here (as well as some additional instructions if they're helpful): https://www.pioneer2.net/community/threads/tethealla-server-setup-instructions.1/

+**Note**: If you use a client other than the TethVer12513 executables, you may need to uncomment lines in `patcher.go` that correspond to your client.
+If none exist, you'll have to find the offsets with a hex editor.

 ### 7. Add files the patch directory